hirosystems/stacks-subnets/docs/getting-started.md

 ### Interacting with the subnet

-We'll now use this set of scripts to demonstrate some our subnet's functionality.
+We will now use this set of scripts to demonstrate a subnet's functionality.
 We will:

 1. Publish our NFT contract on the subnet
 2. Mint a new NFT in the stacks network